 Leaf spots can be of various colours – grey, brown or black (roses in particular).
 The spots are in fact dead leaf tissue caused by the fungus that spreads the disease.
 Spots can sometimes join together to form larger areas of dead tissue.
 Some roses also develop smaller black spots on stems.

-There are few other symptoms than the spots themselves.
+There are a few other symptoms than the spots themselves.
 However, diseased plants frequently have other problems that cause weaknesses, which then allow the fungal disease to develop.
 It is worthwhile carefully checking any plant with leaf spot.

 Treatment and control